Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 And this guy's sister says he told them he had just come from Liberia.

-Obama just said that wasn't gonna happen.
+Obama just said that wasn't going to happen.

-We've been taking unnecessary precautions, including working with countries of West Africa to increase screening at airports so that someone with the virus doesn't get on a plane for the U.S. That was the president back on September 16th.
+We've been taking the necessary precautions, including working with countries of West Africa to increase screening at airports so that someone with the virus doesn't get on a plane for the U.S.

-Well, this guy got on a plane, he landed, he went to Dallas, he got sick, he went to the ER, he told them he was from Liberia, and they gave him antibiotics and sent him home.
+He told them he was from Liberia and they gave him antibiotics and sent him home.

 Well, Liberia, a lot of cruise ships are registered in Liberia, so who knows what they thought.

-Again, it's the AP, so uh I I don't want to overreact to this.
+Again, it's the AP, so I don't want to overreact to this, but they've just tweeted this out a couple minutes ago.

 They've just posted this as breaking news.

-Here's the AP tweet, breaking sister of U.S. Ebola patient.
+Here's the AP tweet: breaking sister of U.S. Ebola patient.

 He told hospital he was from Liberia on first visit, was sent home.